-At Open Agora, Condorcet voting system is like our Philosopher’s stone.
-A source of development and progress for Humankind which we try to promote through our values and products.
+Do you know the Condorcet voting method?
+At Open Agora, we consider this system like our Philosopher’s stone.
+This innovative voting method is very important to us and we strive to promote it through our values and products.

-Before continuing, it is necessary to know that Condorcet voting system is relevant when there are at least 3 possible choices.
+Before continuing, it is necessary to recall that Condorcet voting system is only relevant when there are at least 3 possible choices.
 Indeed, having only 2 choices to rank will lead to the same result as majority vote.

-Now, let us start explaining this voting system with a very simple example.
+Now, let us start by explaining this voting system on a very simple example.
 Assume there are 3 proposals: A, B and C. Each voter will rank these choices by preference, for example:

 Nothing innovative yet, since other systems also use lists of preferences, like the Instant-Runoff voting.
 Let’s have a look at the global result.